All Aboard! The Polar Express Returns to Sacramento and Jamestown

-Members of the Californa State Railroad Museum and Railtown 1897 are eligible to participate in member advance ticket sales.
+Californa State Railroad Museum and Railtown 1897 members are eligible to participate in member advance ticket sales.
 Being a member greatly increases your chances of getting Polar Express tickets, which usually sell out within minutes when they go on sale to the general public.
 Higher level members get Tickets are available online only.
-In order to reserve member tickets, your membership must be active or renewed as of Monday, September 5, 2017.
+In order to reserve member tickets, your membership must be active or renewed as of Monday, August 30, 2021.

 Climb on board a train pulled by a historic streamlined diesel locomotive from the museum's collection and read along with Chris Van Allsburg's classic holiday story as you and your family make your round-trip journey to the North Pole.
 Meet Santa Claus, the Train Conductor, and the ghostly Hobo.
 Sing Christmas carols, drink hot-hot-hot chocolate, and eat cookies—served by dancing waiters, of course.
 Each child attending receives a special gift of a silver sleighbell, and children (and adults, for that matter) are encouraged to wear their pajamas.

-All tickets are subject to a service fee of $5 per ticket ($20 for dining car table reservation).
+All tickets are subject to a service fee of $7–$8 per ticket.
 Children under 2 years of age are free and must be seated on an adult's lap.
 Tickets must be picked up at will call on the day of your scheduled train ride.
 Tickets also include free admission to the museum.